amonks/bouncer/readme.md

 go to the app's page on your heroku dashboard and click newrelic to get to your New Relic dashboard.
 Follow their instructions, generating a `newrelic.yml` file and putting it in `config/`.

+Under settings, you should turn on availability monitoring.

 	git commit -am 'configure newrelic'
 	git push heroku master